TOPSinfo/firebase_reactnative/README.md

 - Overview: After logging in, users are navigated to the Dashboard screen.
 - Astrologer List: The dashboard displays a list of astrologers, providing a quick overview of available experts.
 Users can explore more details by selecting an astrologer from this list.
+- Create new booking from astrologer details screen

 Astrologer List Screen
  - Access: From the dashboard, users can navigate to the Astrologer List screen.
  - Details: This screen provides a complete list of all registered astrologers, allowing users to browse and select astrologers for further interaction.

+MyBookings Screen
+ - Show bookings list with upcoming, current and past
+ - User can see bookings by date on calendar screen and create new booking from calendar screen
+ - From booking details screen user can send message to astrologer and join one to one video call (using Jitsi meet)

+Wallet Screen
+ - Wallet screen will show the balance amount user have added in wallet
+ - User can add amount to the wallet by entering value to input or using predefined option

+Profile Screen
+ - Edit profile, booking history, transactions history, logout
+ - User can edit profile details using edit profile, user can seed booking histroy and transactions history
+ - Have option to logout from app

 ## Credentials
 - Phone Number - 9876543210